-From the results presented in Table 8.1 it is concluded that at Narrowneck the underlying local beach width trend to date, since the completion of sand nourishment in mid 2000, has been modest net erosion of the order 27 m (-3.6 m/yr).
-More significant to the future management of this region, is the observation (as per the northern and southern beaches) that the cyclic annual variability of beach width at Narrowneck due to the seasonally varying wave climate and storm events, was an order of magnitude larger than the underlying slightly erosional beach width trend.
+From the results presented in the table above, it is concluded that at Narrowneck the underlying local beach width trend to date, since the completion of sand nourishment in mid 2000, has been a trend of modest net erosion of the order of -4.3 m per year (34 m over eight years).
+More significant to the future management of this region, is the observation (as per the northern and southern beaches) that the cyclic annual variability of beach width at Narrowneck due to the seasonally varying wave climate and storm events, was an order of magnitude larger than the underlying erosional beach width trend.